sovity/edc-ce/extensions/broker-server/README.md

 ## About this Extension

-Implementation of an IDS Broker Server as an EDC Extension.
+Implementation of an Broker Server as an EDC Extension.

 This extension does multiple things: